youungjulie/EE660_Midterm/midterm_answer.md

 * 0.99 = 1 - (1 - (1 - 0.5) ^ 8) ^ N
 * N = 1177 (round up to integer)

-Please answer the following parts below:
 ## (b) [By hand; computer use is OK but optional]
-In this regression problem, it is recommended that you center the y data for all 3 datasets, based on statistics of the training-set data; and for 𝑙_1 and 𝑙_2 regression using sklearn.linear_model.Ridge and
-Lasso, set fit_intercept = ‘false’.

 * Why center y and set fit_intercept parameter as stated?
     * Center y: